DiT-JSCC: Rethinking Deep JSCC with Diffusion Transformers and Semantic Representations: Methodology

-In the coarse-to-fine conditioning strategy, semantic and detailed signals are injected into distinct CDiT blocks independently.
-Inspired by \cite{yu2024representation}, which reveals that earlier DiT blocks are more responsive to high-level semantic representations while later blocks focus on low-level visual details, we align the granularity of conditional information with the hierarchical representation learning behavior of DiT.
+In the coarse-to-fine conditioning strategy, semantic and detail signals are injected into distinct CDiT blocks independently.
+Inspired by \cite{yu2025representation}, which reveals that earlier DiT blocks are more responsive to high-level semantic representations while later blocks focus on low-level visual details, we align the granularity of conditional information with the hierarchical representation learning behavior of DiT.
 Specifically, $\bm{c}_s$ is injected into the first $N_s$ CDiT blocks, while $\bm{c}_d$ into the subsequent blocks.
-Through ablation studies, we found that optimal performance is achieved when all CDiT blocks are placed in the shallow layers.
+In our implementation, the conditional CDiT blocks are placed in the shallow layers so that the received semantic and detail cues guide the denoising process before symmetric deep-layer refinement.

-Consequently, the shallow layers comprises $N_s+N_d$ CDiT blocks and $N_r$ standard DiT blocks.
+Consequently, the shallow layers comprise $N_c=N_s+N_d$ CDiT blocks and $N_r$ standard DiT blocks.
 The complete backbone can thus be formalized as:

-Where $\mathrm{B}_{i}$ denotes the $i$-th CDiT/DiT block, and $\boldsymbol{o}_i$ represents its corresponding output.
+where $\mathrm{B}_{i}$ denotes the $i$-th CDiT/DiT block, and $\boldsymbol{o}_i$ represents its corresponding output.
 The operation ``$\mathrm{CL}$'' refers to the concatenation followed by a linear projection.
 Finally, we discard the first token of the final output sequence $\boldsymbol{o}_{N+1}$, and apply a Layer Normalization, a linear projection, and an unpatchify layer to convert the remaining sequence back into a spatial predicted noise component $\bm{\hat{\epsilon}}_{t}$, which has the same shape as $\bm{z}_t$.